Cagnoro1/Superstores-Sales-Analysis-and-Dashboard/README.md

 ## Tools
-Microsoft SQL Server (SQL) - Data cleaning
+Microsoft SQL Server (SQL) -  used as the primary tool for data analysis.
+SQL queries were written and executed to extract, manipulate, and analyze the data stored in the "Superstore" table (database).
 Azure Data Studio - used to host MSSQL
 Microsoft Excel - Data cleaning, Data Analysis
 Tableau - Create Dashboard Report

 ## Data Cleaning and Preparation
 For the most part, this data did not need much cleaning.
 Microsoft Excel  was used to separate "Order Date" by Day Month and Year.

 ## Exploratory Data Analysis
 Explored the sales data to answer key questions, such as:
+1) Who is our best customer?
+2)